-Fair Value of Financial Instruments - The carrying values of our cash, cash equivalents and restricted cash, accounts receivable, accrued expenses, revolving lines of credit and term loans approximate their fair values because of the short maturity and liquidity of those instruments.
+Fair Value of Financial Instruments - The carrying values of our cash, cash equivalents and restricted cash, accounts receivable, short-term investments, accrued expenses and revolving lines of credit approximate their fair values because of the short maturity and liquidity of those instruments.
 The fair value of our senior notes and note receivable are considered Level 2 financial instruments as they are corroborated by observable market data.
-See Note 11 to these Consolidated Financial Statements for additional information about our measurements of fair value.
+See Note 12 to these Consolidated Financial Statements for additional information about our measurements of fair value.